ChillSpotIT/.github/profile/README.md

 # <img src="https://raw.githubusercontent.com/ChillSpotIT/.github/refs/heads/main/logo.png" width="50" />

 ChillSpot is an organization dedicated to developing and creating unique experiences for the community.
-We focus on building innovative projects, tools, and resources for our Discord community.
+We focus on building innovative projects, tools, and resources for our community.

 ## What Do We Do?